 Rx_OP_Gain_Type is reported by the sensing receiver to indicate the type of index reported in the

 Rx_OP_Gain_Index field.
 The same type of index is indicated for all receive antennas, and it can be an OP

-index, a gain index, or invalid.
-The sensing receiver determines the value of Rx_OP_Gain_Type as it sees
+index, a gain index, or invalid. (#1171)

-the best fit based on its implementation.

 CIDs: 1172, 1595